-For Geneva based students, commuting between the Geneva and Ithaca campuses is a fact of life.
+For Geneva-based students, commuting between the Geneva and Ithaca campuses is a fact of life.
 PPPMB has arranged a contract with a commercial charter bus service (Fitzgerald Brothers LLC.) to provide a shuttle that goes back and forth between each campus.
-“The Shuttle” makes two round trips daily, one in the morning (leaving Ithaca campus at 7:00am and Cass Park at 7:15) and one in the afternoon/evening (leaving Geneva at 5pm, 4pm on Fridays).
-See below for details of where the Shuttle picks up and drops off in and around Ithaca.
+“The Shuttle” makes two round trips daily, one in the morning (leaving Ithaca campus at 7:00am and Cass Park at 7:15am) and one in the afternoon/evening (leaving Geneva at 5pm, 4pm on Fridays).
+See graphic below this accordion for details of where the Shuttle picks up and drops off in and around Ithaca.

 Summer Scholars Program

 A program unique to the Station is the Cornell Summer Scholars Program.
 This is a nine-week summer research internship for undergraduates.
 The department of Entomology and the sections of Plant Pathology and Horticulture all participate.
 Undergraduates from schools across the United States and the world apply to the program, and if accepted, are matched to work in a particular faculty member’s program to conduct a research project.
 As a graduate student in Geneva, your faculty advisor may ask you to work closely with and mentor an intern.
 This is a fun time and a great opportunity to build your mentoring and organizational skills!